pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "OrderStatusesDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class OrderStatusesDataItem extends FeedSubscriptionDataItem {
+export class OrderStatusesDataItem extends FeedStatusSubscriptionDataItem {
     constructor(definition: DataDefinition);
     // (undocumented)
     findStatus(code: string): OrderStatus | undefined;